LocalStack¶

 Some Localstack APIs, such as SQS, require the container to be aware of the hostname that it is accessible on - for example, for construction of queue URLs in responses.

-Testcontainers will inform Localstack of the best hostname automatically, using the an environment variable for that:
+Testcontainers will inform Localstack of the best hostname automatically, using an environment variable for that:

 - for Localstack versions 0.10.0 and above, the